jidexgnt/jidexgnt/README.md

 - 👋 Hi, I’m @jidexgnt
 - 👀 I’m interested in exploring, collobarting and learning..
 - 🌱 I’m currently learning Python, Solidity, PHP
-- 💞️ I’m looking to collaborate on Java, React JS, Node JS..
+- 💞️ I’m looking to collaborate on web3 projects, solidity,
 - 📫 How to reach me

 <!---